DoctorLai/Tron-FAQ/README.md

 96. Validate signature error: xxxx is signed by xxxx but it is not contained of permission
 > You are using wrong private key.
 The private key must the priavate key of the owner_address.

+97. Does tronweb have the function of identifying and observing the wallet?
+> This feature is not currently available on tronweb.